Miami · Biscayne Bay · Star Island · Golden Hour

 | BYOB vs. catered bar | Low | No significant satisfaction difference; groups with BYOB reported higher perceived value |

 Key takeaway: departure timing relative to actual sunset is the single highest-impact variable.
-We now build all sunset charter schedules around the National Oceanic and Atmospheric Administration (NOAA) published sunset time for the specific date of each booking.
+We build all sunset charter schedules around the NOAA published sunset time for the specific date of each booking.

 South Beach Marina → Star Island celebrity row → Fisher Island → Port of Miami with cruise ships → return.
 2 hrs.
 Best for first-timers & couples.